ConOps/conops/README.md

 ### Next Steps
 - [] Create and add games to a game Library
-- [] Pre Registure for the next convention
+- [] Pre Register for the next convention
 - [] Testing and bug fixing the application

 ## Deployment